SurajDixit/KerberosConfigMgrIIS/README.md

 <li>Once a site breaks because of some configuration related issues, it’s really difficult to identify the exact cause because of the complexity.</li>
 </ul>

 To address these issues, I have created the “Kerberos Configuration Manager for IIS”.
-This tool configures Kerberos single hop on any site by reading and modifying the Configration files.
+This tool configures Kerberos single hop on any site on IIS by reading and modifying the Configration files.
 This reduces both time spent.This tool allows one to do the following tasks:

 <ul>
 <li>Review the current settings related to Kerberos for any specific website in IIS.</li>